cyberhexe/red-toolkit/README.md

 * **sshuttle** Transparent proxy server that works as a poor man's VPN.
 Forwards over ssh.
 Doesn't require admin.
 Works with Linux and MacOS.
 Supports DNS tunneling. https://github.com/sshuttle/sshuttle

 ### Lateral Movement
+* **TREVORspray** A featureful Python O365 sprayer based on MSOLSpray which uses the Microsoft Graph API https://github.com/blacklanternsecurity/TREVORspray
+* **rshijack** tcp connection hijacker.
+The way this works is by sniffing for a packet of a specific connection, then read the SEQ and ACK fields.
+Using that information, it's possible to send a packet on a raw socket that is accepted by the remote server as valid. https://github.com/kpcyrd/rshijack
+* **DumpsterDiver** DumpsterDiver is a tool, which can analyze big volumes of data in search of hardcoded secrets like keys (e.g. AWS Access Key, Azure Share Key or SSH keys) or passwords. https://github.com/securing/DumpsterDiver
+* **aes-finder** Utility to find AES keys in running process memory.
+Works for 128, 192 and 256-bit keys. https://github.com/mmozeiko/aes-finder
 * **evil-winrm** This program can be used on any Microsoft Windows Servers with this feature enabled (usually at port 5985), of course only if you have credentials and permissions to use it. https://github.com/Hackplayers/evil-winrm
 * **CrackMapExec** is a swiss army knife for pentesting networks. https://github.com/byt3bl33d3r/CrackMapExec
 * **Invoke-Phant0m** This script walks thread stacks of Event Log Service process (spesific svchost.exe) and identify Event Log Threads to kill Event Log Service Threads.
 So the system will not be able to collect logs and at the same time the Event Log Service will appear to be running. https://github.com/Und3rf10w/Invoke-Phant0m